 Almora, the ancient capital of Kumaon, is considered the cultural hub of the Kumaon region.
-On the one hand, it is one of the most populated cities in Uttarakhand, being the administrative headquarters of the Almora district.
+On the one hand, it is one of the most populated cities in Uttarakhand, being the administrative headquarters of the whole district.
 On the other hand, as soon as you pass along the main market, a relatively calm and composed part of the town will greet you to its local warmth.
 The more you move towards the road leading to Kosi, the more local expression will find you.
-‘Baal Mithai’ is a must-have sweet to try out in Almora (even though I don’t like it).
+‘Baal Mithai’ is a must-have sweet to try out in this town (even though I didn’t like it).
 The main market is vast and the assortment of regular shops in sequence makes up for the commotion of life.
 Although the central part is a hard-core city, there are some places nearby that are more on the quieter side and you must visit in Almora.

 Best Places to Visit in Almora